Lurker00/DX150-firmware/README.md

 The Mac specific steps above were derived from a [forum post by Likeimthere](https://www.head-fi.org/threads/791531/page-501#post-13649223).

 ## Recommended settings for Neutron Music Player
 Neutron Music Player automatically detects DX150 and is able to play PCM up to 32/384KHz and DSD up to DSD256 bit perfect, without a need to use [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md).
-The following settings are recommended for the version 2.01.0-AMD64:
+The following settings are recommended for the version 2.10.0-AMD64:

 **Replay Gain:** off<br />
 **64-bit Processing:** **on**<br />
 **Automatic Gain Protection:** off<br />
 **Service:** off<br />
 **Audio Hardware:**
-* DSP Effect (Device): off
+* DSP Effect (Device): off (or set Filter and Gain for your taste)
 * Mono: off
 * Dither: off
 * Phase Inversion: off